santisbon/icloud-flatpak/FLATHUB.md

 - [ ] Manifest uses archive source (not dir)
 - [ ] SHA256 hash is correct
 - [ ] finish-args are minimal and justified
-- [ ] Icons8 attribution is included
+- [ ] Icons attribution is included
 - [ ] Trademark concerns are addressed